RTEMS/rtems-docs/eng/req-eng.rst

 method shall be strongly justified.
 The requirements author is obligated to provide the means to validate the requirement with detailed instructions.

-.. topic:: Doorstop

-    For an item in a parent document it is checked that at least one item in a child document has a link to it.
-For example a child document could contain validation items.
-With this feature you can check that all requirements are covered by at least one validation item.
+For a specification item in a parent directory it could be checked that at least one item in a subdirectory has a link to it.
+For example a subdirectory could contain validation items.
+With this feature you could check that all requirements are covered by at least one validation item.

 The requirement validation by analysis, by inspection, and by design specification items shall have the following attribute specializations:

 type
     The type attribute value shall be *validation-by-analysis*, *validation-by-inspection*, or *validation-by-review-of-design*.

 link
     There shall be exactly one link to the validated requirement.

 text
     The statement or rational of the requirement validation.

 Requirement Management
 ======================